 Beyond the EGI-InSPIRE project's own definition of a Heavy User Community, members of the Life Sciences area self-organized into a multi-grid users community named Life Sciences Grid Community (LSGC).
 The LSGC implements a Virtual Research Community (VRC).
 This document lists the services delivered or being developed by the Life Sciences VRC within EGI-InSPIRE.
 It does not provide an exhaustive list of all services developed by and available to the community outside of the EGI-InSPIRE project.
 The Life Sciences Grid Community (LSGC) wiki page [R4] is another important source of information for users from the LS community.

-This document provides the bootstrapping information needed for any user from the community who would like to make use of the services deployed.
-Most services address end-user needs, except the Life Science VRC management tools described in section 3.2 that are geared towards VO administrators.
+This document provides information on the development status of each service and the bootstrapping information needed for any user from the community who would like to make use of the services deployed.